shardus/website-docs.shardus.com/pages/docs/examples/hello-cloud-template.md

 }
 ```

-The `id` and `timestamp` fields will be universal across dapps, however the
+The `id` and `timestamp` fields will be universal across dApps, however the
 `state` field is totally up to us here in Hello Cloud.
 This is where we keep
 the number we're saving into the cloud.
-If we were developing a dapp that, say,
+If we were developing a dApp that, say,
 tracked Koala Bear movement (for no particular reason at all), maybe instead of
 a `state` key, we'd have something more like
 `{ id, timestamp, name: string, age: number, lastSeenLocation: GeoPoint }` or something